Farhanharoon116/tahwar-website/README.md

 - ✅ **Production Ready**

 ---

-## 🎉 Ready to Launch!

-This website is **100% functional** and ready to use.
-Simply open `index.html` in a browser to see it in action.
-All buttons work, all forms validate, all filters function, and all pages are connected.

-**No placeholder content.
-No dummy buttons.
-Just a complete, working website.**

----

-© 2024 Tahwar.pk - Built with ❤️ for Pakistani families
+© 2026 Tahwar.pk - Built with ❤️ for Pakistani families